 Other than food, you can also get unlimited soft drinks, juice and iced teas from the drink bar for 190 yen.
 Water is free.
 And the best part of all, you can get half a bottle of wine for 200 yen.
 Yes, I had some with lunch.
 Yes, it’s cheap house wine but still, 200 yen?
 Can’t complain about that.
 It was drinkable, and that’s all that matters!

 Our first and only full day in Hiroshima was spent at the Peace Memorial and A-Bomb Dome.
-It’s pretty difficult to explain the feeling you get while visiting this area of Hiroshima.
+It’s pretty difficult to explain the feeling you get when visiting this area of Hiroshima.
 The park is extremely clean, quiet and relaxing.
-I highly recommend paying the 200 yen to visit the museum, even if you don’t know anything about the Atomic Bomb that was dropped on the city.
+I highly recommend paying the 200 yen entrance fee to visit the museum, even if you don’t know anything about the history of the Atomic Bomb devastation.
 I didn’t know a great deal about it, but it’s a surreal experience learning about the devastating events that happened.
 It will give you a new perspective on why the people of Japan are such friendly, accepting and wonderful people.

 Hiroshima Peace Memorial Museum Hours + Pricing